Dental Implants – Hampton, NH

 Furthermore, because they are anchored within the jawbone, implants make chewing your favorite foods feel natural regardless of the type of food.
 Steaks, apples, nuts, corn on the cob, you name it – you’ll be able to enjoy it because your biting force will be restored to the fullest.
 And, unlike dental bridges, we don’t have to modify existing tooth structure to support an implant because the titanium post is strong enough to hold any type of restoration.

 Dental implants aren’t exclusively for those missing single teeth.
 Thanks to their versatility, you can replace multiple consecutive teeth and even all the teeth in your arch using dental implants.
 Here’s how we get it done:

 Replacing a single tooth requires one titanium implant placed inside of the jawbone, which is given a few months to heal.
 Once the mouth is ready, we place an abutment (connector) on top of the implant so the restoration has a stable foundation.
 Finally, the porcelain crown is attached, and your smile is fully restored.

 Missing Multiple Teeth

 A pair of dental implants can hold an implant-retained bridge, which can consist of as many as three replacement teeth.
 Since the implants have the strength to support the bridge on their own, no modification of existing tooth enamel is required.
 This is ideal if you already suffer from extensive erosion or tooth sensitivity.

 Missing All Teeth

-Even those who are missing all the teeth in their mouth can rebuild their smile with dental implants.
+Even those who are missing all the teeth in their mouths can rebuild their smiles with dental implants.
 By placing a series of implants (typically four to six) throughout the jawbone in the most strategic way possible, we can create a stable foundation for a full or partial denture to snap onto.
 This means no more adhesive is needed to keep your denture in place.